-Al Capone’s legendary Florida island hideaway is still on the market
+Al Capone’s legendary Florida island hideaway will be saved after all

-After he was released from prison, the home was also Capone's final residence until his death in 1947.
+After he was released from prison, the home was also Capone's final residence until he died of a heart attack in 1947.
 Capone's widow, Mae, sold the home in 1952.

 All photos via Realtor.com